Flag Acts: Flag Act of 1777

-The Flag Act of 1777 ("Journals of the Continental Congress, 1774-1789, 8:464") was passed by the Second Continental Congress on June 14, 1777, in response to a petition made by a Native American nation on June 3 for "an American Flag."
+The Flag Act of 1777, also known as the Flag Resolution of 1777, ("Journals of the Continental Congress, 1774-1789, 8:464") was passed by the Second Continental Congress on June 14, 1777, in response to a petition made by a Native American nation on June 3 for "an American Flag."
 As a result, June 14 is now celebrated as Flag Day in the United States.

 Text

 Resolved, That the flag of the thirteen United States be thirteen stripes, alternate red and white; that the union be thirteen stars, white in a blue field, representing a new constellation.